zorael/wg-monitor/README.md

 ### systemd

 The program is preferably run as a systemd service, to have it be automatically restarted upon restoration of power.
 To facilitate this, a service unit file is provided in the repository.
 It will have to be copied (or symlinked) into `/etc/systemd/system`, after which you can use `systemctl edit` to create a drop-in file for the service that overrides the `ExecStart` directive to point to the actual location of the `wg-monitor` binary.
+(The default path is `/usr/local/bin/wg-monitor`.)

 ```shell
 $ sudo cp wg-monitor@.service /etc/systemd/system